 Any student who feels that they may need an accommodation based on the impact of a disability should contact the Disability Services Program (DSP) in a timely manner to coordinate reasonable accommodations.
-Information is available online at http://www.du.edu/disability/dsp; see the Handbook for Students with Disabilities.
 DSP will provide me with an official notice of accommodations so I can provide support.
 I cannot provide accommodations without this step.
+Information is available online at https://studentaffairs.du.edu/disability-services-program.